karooolis/placeholder-nft/contracts/README.md

 # Placeholder NFT contracts

-Placeholder NFT contracts consist of ERC721, ERC721A and ERC1155 on-chain NFT implementations.

-## Installation
+## Getting started

-1. `yarn install`
+1. Make sure the dependencies are installed.
+If not, run `yarn install`.
-2. Copy `.env.example` to `.env` and setup environment variables.
+2. Copy `.env.example` to `.env` and setup environment variables with your own RPC endpoints.

 ## Test run contracts